Ravens top Cascades to open title defence at U Sports women's basketball Final 8

 Emma Weltz and Laura Donovan contributed 16 and 10 points, respectively, for sixth-seeded Queen's.

-Lucina Beaumont led third-seeded Saint Mary's — the Atlantic University Sports (AUS) champions — with 15 points.
-Alaina McMillan chipped in 11.
+Lucina Beaumont led third-seeded Saint Mary's — the AUS champions — with 15 points.
+Alaina McMillan chipped in 11 for the Huskies, who will next face Fraser Valley on Friday in a consolation game.

 The Gaels now look to snap a rough stretch against Carleton, which has defeated them at the last two OUA finals and the 2023 national title game.